akshay107/mimic-and-fool/README.md

 Extract the two files in their respective folders.

 Under any setting, run prepare_target.py followed by main.py.
-The advversarial files will be saved in adv_imgs/ folder.
+The adversarial files will be saved in adv_imgs/ folder.